High Anxiety: Reception

 Charles Champlin of the Los Angeles Times called it "probably the most coherent of the Brooks movies since The Producers, in the sense of sustaining a tone and story line and characterizations from start to finish.
 As an homage, it is both knowing and reverential.
 As such, it is I suppose also the quietest of the Brooks films, with fewer bellylaughs and more appreciative chuckles."
 Gary Arnold of The Washington Post wrote, "The film rarely rises above the level of tame, wayward homage ...
 Despite its occasional bright ideas, the movie lacks a unifying bright idea about how to exploit the cast in a sustained, organically conceived parody of Hitchcock.
 The script is plot-heavy, yet it fails to contrive an amusing plot from Hitchcock sources."
 In addition to parodying Hitchcock films, High Anxiety became noteworthy for frequently mocking popular psychoanalysis theories at the time, with New Statesman journalist Ryan Gilbey stating that "viewers were familiar enough with the babble and buzzwords of psychoanalysis to respond instinctively to the film's wittiest sequence, when Brooks' speech at a psychiatric conference has to be spontaneously modified so as not to impinge upon the innocence of two young children who have joined the audience.
 'Penis envy' becomes 'pee-pee envy'; the womb is temporarily rechristened 'the woo-woo.'"

 Before its release, Brooks held a private screening for Hitchcock and feared the worst when Hitchcock did not react while watching and ultimately left without saying a word.
-Days later, Hitchcock would send Brooks a case of wine and a note of his approval.
+Days later, Hitchcock would send Brooks a case of wine and a note of his approval: “A small token of my pleasure, have no anxiety about this.”